UMCUGenetics/requant/README.md

 The `mark_fasta.py` and `split_fasta.py` were both ran on the same laptop and the fasta files they produced were copied to the HPC for further processing.
  - The `mark_fasta.py` script marks random occurrences of the motif until the target number of k-mers is covered by at least one context each.
  - Remora seemed hardcoded to assume all occurrences of a motif are either affected, or all of them are not.
 Hence the `split_fasta.py` just splits the genome in some sections that cover roughly the target percentage of k-mers with a motif, writes a file with the sequence for each section, and we randomly picked a few of these sections to train and test with.
-For reproducability the actual fasta files used for the ReQuant paper are zipped in `./hpc/refcuts.tar.xz`.
+For reproducibility the actual fasta files used for the ReQuant paper are zipped in `./hpc/refcuts.tar.xz`.

 The actual version of ReQuant ran to produce (most of) the data is `./hpc/np_requant/requant_impute.py`.
 This and nearly all other scripts in `./hpc/` and subdirectories of it were ran in the conda environment exported as `./hpc/conda_env_poretools.yml`, except for f5c related steps, which used conda environment `./hpc/conda_env_remora.yml`.